Bio-Core/tokenTracer/README.rst

 1.5.2 Exiting the Program
 =============================

-To exit the program, enter CTRL+C together.
+To exit the program, enter ``CTRL+C`` together.
 The program will abort from sniffing from a live interface.
+When reading from a packet file, the program wil terminate automatically when it reaches the end of the file.

 1.6 Examples
 ----------------